Grand Golden Circle Tour

 - Free WiFi

 - Pickup and drop off

 - Food and drinks

 - Warm, water- and windproof clothing are always useful in Iceland.

 - All tickets are e-tickets so there is no need to print them out.

-- Duration of tour is 8,5 hrs
+- The duration of tour is 8,5 hrs

-- The tour allows for lunch time at the Geysir area
+- The tour allows for lunchtime at the Geysir area